What is plumbing and drainage insurance?

 Keep your home heated in freezing weather to prevent pipes from freezing

-If you spot any bad smells get them looked at by a plumber
+If you spot any bad smells, get them looked at by a plumber

 Lag your pipes and insulate your tanks for cold weather protection

-Don’t pour oils or fats down your drains
+Don’t pour oils or fats down your drains as these could harden and cause a significant blockage

-Don’t flush sanitary products like baby wipes
+Don’t flush sanitary products like baby wipes as these won’t break down and could cause a major blockage

 How can I find cheaper plumbing and drainage cover?